 Accreditation is a crucial element for any high quality, professional-level TEFL certification, but we understand that it can be challenging to navigate and make sense of the various official bodies and organizations that are often referenced, as well terminology and jargon.
 Here we attempt to explain the complexities of accreditation for TEFL certifications, including the ins and outs of the British educational system, which regulates and maintains standards for many of the most recognized professional level TEFL TESOL courses around the globe.

 Why we are accredited:

 To ensure that our TEFL certification meets international standards in quality and deliverance, this curriculum has been externally monitored and approved for accreditation by TQUK, an officially recognized Awarding Organization that is recognized and regulated by Ofqual, the British Government body responsible for monitoring and maintaining educational standards in the United Kingdom.
-The curriculum also meets internationally recognized requirements of a minimum of 100 hours of academic work and 6 hours of practicum (student teaching/observation) for a professional level TEFL certification.
+The curriculum also meets internationally recognized requirements of a minimum of a 120-hour class which comprises of a minimum of 100 hours of academic work and 6 hours of practicum (student teaching of real non-native English speakers) for a professional level TEFL certification.

 All International TEFL Academy run classes are regulated Level 5 TEFL class on the Ofqual QCF Rating.

 For more on the bigger picture of TEFL accreditation, please read this article: What is Accreditation for TEFL Certification Really All About?